 Condensation occurs on eyeglass lenses when water vaporfrom your sweat, breath, and ambient humiditylands on a cold surface, cools, and then changes into tiny drops of liquid, forming a film that you see as fog.

 Your lenses will be relatively cool compared to your breath, especially when the outside air is cold.
 When vapor hits a surface that has less thermal energy, some of its energy goes into that surface.
-Condensation occurs when the gas, or vapor, doesn’t have enough energy to maintain itself in a gas state so it transitions back to liquid.
-Particles in liquid have less internal energy than gas but more internal energy than particles in a solid.
+Condensation occurs when the gas, or vapor, doesn't have enough energy to maintain itself in a gas state, so it transitions back to liquid.
+Particles in a liquid have less internal energy than gas, but more internal energy than particles in a solid.

-There are three phases in which matter can exist; a solid, liquid, or gas.
-The change from vapor to liquid is and example of a phase transition.
+Matter can exist in three phases: solid, liquid, or gas.
+The change from vapor to liquid is an example of a phase transition.
 Other examples of phase changes are melting (changing from a solid to a liquid), freezing (changing from a liquid to a solid), and evaporation (changing from a liquid to a gas.)
 Changes in external conditions such as temperature or pressure can cause matter to shift from one form to another.

 Shop Women's Eyeglasses

 Shop Women's Sunglasses